bhagyasakalanka/search_engine_sinhala_songs/format_songs/readme.txt

 after scraping the songs run below commands

 run "node formatsongs.js"
-run "makeBulk.js"
+run "node makeBulk.js"

-// a data.json file will be generated on root directory with indexed data.
+// a data.txt file will be generated on root directory with indexed data.
 Those data can be insert to elasticsearch later